stadium-software/datagrid-icon-columns/README.md

 initDGIcons();
 ```

+### Page.Load Setup
+1. Drag the "DataGridIcons" Global Script into the Page.Load Event Handler
+2. Optionally, provide a value for script the Input Parameter
+   1. HideHeaders (default is "true"): To show the DataGrid header for columns containing an icon, add "false"

 ### Datagrid Setup
 1. Open the DataGrid "Columns" property
 2. Select a column (usually a static column with a Click event)